 Lee earned a Master’s degree in counseling from the University of Colorado and Regis University.
 She finished a certificate in Applied Behavioral Analysis from Florida University of Technology and is a Certified Clinical Trauma Professional.
 Lee also has specialized training in EMDR.

-Lee is the founder and executive director of the Equine Partnership Program for 12 years and provides trauma counseling to individual clients as well as developing programs for the Denver Public Schools and Temple Grandin Equine Center.
+Lee is the founder and executive director of the Equine Partnership Program and provides trauma counseling to individual clients as well as developing programs for the Denver Public Schools and Temple Grandin Equine Center.
 Lee can attest to the incredible power utilizing horses in the therapeutic process and has seen incredible breakthroughs in the healing process through it.

 Lee is an award-winning horsewoman and the proud mother of three teenagers and brings the life experience of single parenting to her counseling practice.

 Mary Slouka CTRI, ES

-Mary has been a Certified Therapeutic Riding Instructor (CTRI) for 25 years.
+Mary has been a Certified Therapeutic Riding Instructor (CTRI) for over 25 years.
 She works within the Equine Assisted Learning (EAL) model.
 This model is an experiential learning approach that promotes the development of life skills for educational, professional and personal goals through equine-assisted activities.
 Mary has experience with many disabilities.
 She specializes in the elderly and dementia providing sessions for both individuals and assisted living communities.
 Through the years, she has continuously seen the value of a horse for therapy.
 Equine Assisted Therapy with Mary is a fun, laid-back activity where clients learn responsibility, communication, confidence, problem solving skills and so much more.
 She also assists Lee Dudley with groups and is a trained Equine Specialist in Mental Health (ES).
 She is a trained Stephen Minister.
 Mary has a BS in Agricultural Business with a concentration in equine sciences.
 Mary has ridden horses for most of her life and has dabbled in most disciplines, but her primary passion is trail riding.